Q: Why did you go into Farming?

 Q: What do you feed your pigs?

-A: We feed our pigs all-natural hog starter and grower from our local co-op feed store.
+A: We feed our pigs all-natural hog starter and grower from the local feed supplier.
 This feed has no growth hormones, additives, or antibiotics.

 Q: How many pigs do you raise at any given time?